ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain the inspiration, the main features and the expected function of the algorithm in words.

-The novel Metaheuristic Optimisation Algorithm described within this assignment has been inspired by a paper by X, which concerned Fruit Fly Optimisation, and which was a development of the first FOA algorithm by PAN.
+The novel meta-heuristic optimisation Algorithm described within this assignment has been inspired by work by Mitic, Vukovic, Petrovic and Miljkoiv (2015), which concerned a Fruit Fly Optimisation algorithm.

 FOA algorithms model the movement of a swarm of fruit flies towards food.
 They do so with regard to the interactions between individual fruit flies and the swarm.
 Individual fruit flies can not see the food.
 However, they are able to smell the food.

 There are two main phases within FOA algorithms.
 In the first of them, the smell phase, the concentration of the smell of food associated with each fruit fly is calculated.
 The fruit flies closest to the location of the food should be associated with a greater smell concentrations.
 In the second phase, the vision phase, the swarm moves towards the fruit fly associated with the greatest smell concentration.
 After repeated iterations of the these phases the swarm should converge on the food.

-The main additional feature proposed by X is the incorporation of randomness within the smell phase.
+The main additional feature proposed by Mitic, Vukovic, Petrovic and Miljkoiv (2015) is the incorporation of randomness within the smell phase.
 X suggests that this will improve the speed (measured by number of iterations) with which the swarm converges upon the food.
 This appears to be a reasonably convincing argument.
-However, it might the case that exploration is being favoured over exploitation.
+However, it might be the case that exploration is being favoured over exploitation.
 That is, there may be values for which X’s algorithm is not faster than a standard FOA.

 ---